PLUME GALLERY ARMADALE

 Visiting Plume Gallery Armadale: hours, location and practical information

-The Armadale location operates from 4/1200 High Street, with opening hours Tuesday to Saturday from 10am to 5pm and Sunday from 10am to 4pm.
-Mondays are by appointment only, so collectors and curious visitors planning a weekday visit are encouraged to contact the gallery directly on +61 422 363 676 to arrange a suitable time.
-The Albert Park location at 122 Bridport Street operates Monday to Saturday 10am–5pm and Sunday 10am–4pm, with Monday evening and after-hours appointments also available by phone.
+The Armadale branch is at 4/1200 High Street and opens Tuesday to Saturday, 10am to 5pm, and Sunday 10am to 4pm.
+Mondays are appointment only, so ring +61 422 363 676 if you want to visit midweek.
+There's also the Albert Park location at 122 Bridport Street, which runs Monday to Saturday 10am-5pm and Sunday 10am-4pm.
+They'll sort you with evening or after-hours slots there as well if you call ahead.

-Plume Gallery maintains an active presence on Instagram, Facebook and TikTok, where followers can discover new works, behind-the-scenes glimpses of the gallery, and insights into Katrina McKeon's own artistic practice.
-The social channels provide a real-time window into the gallery's vibrant aesthetic and the conversations happening around contemporary Australian art.
-Subscribing to the gallery's mailing list ensures art lovers stay informed about upcoming exhibitions, artist features, special events and opportunities to engage with Plume Gallery's evolving programming.
+Plume Gallery keeps things active on Instagram, Facebook and TikTok, posting new works, behind-the-scenes shots from the studio, and details about Katrina McKeon's own art.
+The social accounts give you a real-time look at what's happening in the gallery and the conversations around contemporary Australian art.
+Sign up to the mailing list if you want to hear about upcoming shows, artist profiles, special events and ways to get involved with what Plume Gallery's got coming up.